rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     In plain-speak, the above command reads:

-    a. cat the contents of your dsa public-key file, and pipe/send ( | ) the output to the `ssh ying@serverPR`
+    a. cat he contents of your dsa public-key file, and pipe/send ( | ) the output to the `ssh ying@serverPR`

     b. run the command “cd ~/.ssh && cat - >> authorized_keys && chmod 600 authorized_keys” as the user ying on serverPR.